Summary of the Anonymization Workflow

 Step 5: Choose Anonymization Measures

-Based on your risk assessment, select appropriate techniques: non-perturbative (generalization, suppression), perturbative (noise, microaggregation), de-associative, or synthetic data generation.
+Based on your risk assessment, select appropriate techniques: non-perturbative (e.g., generalization, suppression), perturbative (e.g., noise, microaggregation), de-associative, or synthetic data generation.

 Step 6: Apply Anonymization Techniques